-- (4) Consists of 4,762,185 ordinary shares held by Advantech Capital II Connect Partnership L.P., a Cayman Islands exempted limited partnership, or Advantech.
+(4) Consists of 8,286,202 ordinary shares held by Advantech Capital II Connect Partnership L.P., a Cayman Islands, is the general partner of Advantech and - (4) Consists of 8,286,202 ordinary shares held by Advantech Capital II Connect Partnership L.P., a Cayman Islands exempted limited partnership, or Advantech.
 Advantech Capital II Investment Partners Limited, an exempted company organized under the laws of the Cayman Islands, is the general partner of Advantech and may be deemed to beneficially own certain shares held by Advantech.
 Advantech Capital II Investment Partners Limited is beneficially owned and controlled by Advantech Capital Partners II Limited, which in turn is ultimately controlled by Hebert Pang Kee Chan.
 Mr. Chan disclaims beneficial ownership of the shares held by Advantech, except to the extent of any pecuniary interest therein.
-The registered address of Advantech is 190 Elgin Avenue, George Town, Grand Cayman KY1-9005, Cayman Islands. - (5) Consists of (i) 2,470,843 ordinary shares held by RA Capital Healthcare Fund, L.P., or RA Capital, (ii) 908,877 ordinary shares held by RA Capital Nexus Fund, L.P., or Nexus Fund, and (iii) 255,790 ordinary shares held by Blackwell Partners LLC-Series A, or Blackwell.
-In addition, beneficial ownership after the offering gives additional effect to the issuance of (i) 9,311 ordinary shares to RA Capital, (ii) 3,425 ordinary shares to Nexus Fund and (iii) 963 ordinary shares to Blackwell, in each case pursuant to the anti-dilution provisions contained in the Shareholders Agreement.
+The registered address of Advantech is 190 Elgin Avenue, George Town, Grand Cayman KY1-9005, Cayman Islands. - (5) Consists of (i) 4,299,267 ordinary shares held by RA Capital Healthcare Fund, L.P., or RA Capital (ii) 1,581,447 ordinary shares held by RA Capital Nexus Fund, L.P., or Nexus Fund and (iii) 445,075 ordinary shares held by Blackwell Partners LLC-Series A, or Blackwell.
 RA Capital Management, L.P. is the investment manager for RA Capital, Nexus Fund and Blackwell.
 The general partner of RA Capital Management, L.P. is RA Capital Management GP, LLC, of which Peter Kolchinsky and Rajeev Shah are managing members.
 RA Capital Management, L.P., RA Capital Management GP, LLC, Mr. Kolchinsky and Mr. Shah may be deemed to have voting and investment power over the shares held by RA Capital, Nexus Fund and Blackwell.
 RA Capital Management, L.P., RA Capital Management GP, LLC, Mr. Kolchinsky and Mr. Shah disclaim beneficial ownership of such shares, except to the extent of any pecuniary interest therein.
-The address of the RA Capital entities is 200 Berkeley Street, 18th Floor, Boston, Massachusetts 02116. - (6) Includes 2,570,864 ordinary shares held by Connect Union, a company limited by shares organized under the laws of the British Virgin Islands.
-The ordinary shares held by Connect Union were issued pursuant to the terms of our 2019 Plan established by us under which certain ordinary shares are held by Connect Union to be issued in satisfaction of awards issued under the 2019 Plan to employees, directors and consultants of our company, including up to 7,301 ordinary shares that may be issued upon the redemption of Class B ordinary shares of Connect Union previously issued in satisfaction of options under the 2019 Plan.
-Wubin Pan, Ph.D., our President and Chairman of our board of directors, is the sole director and owner of 100% of the outstanding voting shares of Connect Union Inc. and may be deemed to have voting and investment power over such shares.
+The address of the RA Capital entities is 200 Berkeley Street, 18th Floor, Boston, Massachusetts 02116. - (6) Includes 4,473,305 ordinary shares held by Connect Union, a company limited by shares organized under the laws of the British Virgin Islands.
+The ordinary shares held by Connect Union were issued pursuant to the terms of our 2019 Plan established by us under which certain ordinary shares are held by Connect Union to be issued in satisfaction of awards issued under the 2019 Plan to employees, directors and consultants of our company.
+Wubin (Bill) Pan, Ph.D., our President and Chairman of our board of directors, is the sole director and owner of 100% of the outstanding voting shares of Connect Union Inc. and may be deemed to have voting and investment power over such shares.
 Dr. Pan disclaims beneficial ownership of such shares, except to the extent of any pecuniary interest therein.
 The registered address of Connect Union Inc. is Coastal Building, Wickham's Cay II, P.O.
-Box 2221, Road Town, Tortola, British Virgin Islands. - (7) Beneficial ownership after the offering gives additional effect to the issuance of 60,540 ordinary shares to Dr. Wei immediately after the closing of this offering as a result of the achievement of the Financing Condition. - (8) Represents 24,340 ordinary shares underlying options held by Dr. Sun that are exercisable as of March 5, 2021 or that will become exercisable within 60 days after such date.
-The ordinary shares to be issued in satisfaction of such options are held by Connect Union and were issued pursuant to the terms of our 2019 Plan as set forth in Note 6 above.
+Box 2221, Road Town, Tortola, British Virgin Islands.